davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ### Step-into
 > *Definition* Almost identical to how the step-over feature works except that the difference is that if the statement is a call to a method, the next statement displayed is the first statement in the method.

-So let's go ahead and click on the step into icon.
-You can either click on the `FUNCTION` key + F7 on your mac or click on Run -> Step into
+So let's go ahead and click on the Step Into icon.
+You can either click on the `FUNCTION` key + F7 on your mac or click on Run -> Step Into

 ![Debugging_in_the_dog_class](img/Debugging_in_the_dog_class.png)
 <br />